 - What happens if I overdose (Rabavert)?

-- What should I avoid before or after getting rabies vaccine (Rabavert)?
+- What should I avoid while receiving rabies vaccine (Rabavert)?

 - What other drugs will affect rabies vaccine (Rabavert)?